isbobby/mdnotes/software systems/system design/Distributed Search Engine System Design.md

 # Overview
-A distributed search engine like Elastic has four main concepts
+A distributed search engine like Elastic has these main concepts
-1. document
-2. indices
-3. mappings
-4. fields

-**Document** - a document is the unit of data we are looking for, can be a `JSON`

-**Indices** - an index is a collection of documents, where each document has a unique ID and a set of fields.
-Think of index as a database table, search happens here and returns document results that match the criteria

-**Mapping & Fields** - the mapping is the schema of the index, which defines the fields that an index will have.
-This mapping is crucial in telling the search system **how** to interpret the data that's being stored.
+1. Text Indexing with inverse index
+2. Partition for distributed data storage
 ## Text Indexing
-The main query pattern is to search for documents by its contents, so this requires the construction of an inverted index.
+The main query pattern is to search for documents by its contents, so this requires the construction of an **inverted index**.
 For example, given a string `Lucene is a search library`, we may extract non-stop word tokens: `[Lucene, search, library]`.

 We can then create a `word -> document` index, where the keyword points to the corresponding document and its position in documents
 ```